2021-05-04 11:45:13 • ID: 2249

 In addition, simple scrapers, convergent scrapers, "Mousterian Points" and denticulates were found.
 Lévêque (1993) designated the Middle Paleolithic at the site as a "Quina-type Mousterian", maybe influenced by the typical style and number of the convex simple and transversal scrapers.

-Moreover, current analyses of faunal remains showed that, despite the abundance of anthropogenic remains, the impact of the hyenas and their contribution to the bone assemblage cannot be overlooked (Soressi et al., 2010).
+Moreover, current analyses of faunal remains showed that, despite the abundance of human agency, the impact of the hyenas and their contribution to the bone assemblage cannot be overlooked (Soressi et al., 2010).

 Continued excavation of this Mousterian complex may be essential for a better understanding of the Middle to early Upper Palaeolithic transition and the taphonomy of the lowest strata of the site.

-Molecular Archaeology is increasingly contributing to scientific results of contemporaneous excavations:
+Molecular Archaeology is increasing contributing to the scientific results of contemporaneous excavations:

-A Nanderthal tooth from a child from Les Cotten showed exceptionally high δ15N values in collagen single amino acids, therfore confirming that Neanderthals were high-trophic level carnivores (Jaouen et al. 2019)
+A Nanderthal tooth from a child from Les Cottes showed exceptionally high δ15N values in collagen single amino acids, therfore confirming that Neanderthals were high-trophic level carnivores (Jaouen et al. 2019)

 Pradel, L. 1961.
 La grotte des Cottés.
 L’Anthropologie 65, 229-258.